Skip to contents

 #> [1] "Temp/Projection_results/maxnet/variance"

-As an example, we will import the results for the 2041–2060 period under the SSP1-2.6 scenario.
-In this scenario, the variability mainly originates from differences among the selected models.
+As an example, we will import the results for the 2041–2060 period and the SSP1-2.6 scenario.
+In this scenario, the variability mainly originates from differences among the selected models (see below).

 future_period = "2041-2060",